Retiring from Tech Early? Rule of 55 vs. 72(t) SEPP for Penalty-Free Retirement Account Withdrawals

 Which Strategy Is Safer?

-• RMD Method: Your payment is recalculated each year.
-If your portfolio drops 30% your withdrawal amount drops too.
-This provides the lowest initial income but has the lowest bust risk and is the most flexible option.
+RMD Method: Payment is recalculated annually.
+If your portfolio value drops, your withdrawal amount generally drops, too.
+This provides the lowest initial income but allows the withdrawal amount to adjust to market conditions.

 FAQs